doreenr/deepfake-detector/README.md

 - Thresholds are heuristic, not trained on a labelled dataset
 - Results vary with video codec, resolution, and compression — a heavily compressed real face can score similarly to a GAN face
 - Works best on high-quality, uncompressed input
-- Should be treated as a weak signal; weight it lower than blink and jitter until properly calibrated
+- Currently weighted at 10% of the composite score, with blink and jitter each at 45%
 - A production implementation would replace the threshold logic with a classifier trained on a dataset such as FaceForensics++

 ### Composite Score

-The composite score is the mean of all active analyzer scores.
-A score ≥ 0.7 is shown as authentic (green), 0.6–0.7 as uncertain (yellow), and below 0.6 as fake (red).
-All analyzers wait 4 seconds before scoring to allow the signal buffers to fill.
+The composite score is a weighted average of active analyzer scores — blink and jitter each contribute 45%, FFT 10% — normalized by the total weight of whichever analyzers are currently active.
+The score is smoothed with an exponential moving average (α=0.15) to prevent flickering.
+A score ≥ 0.65 is shown as authentic (green), 0.45–0.65 as uncertain (yellow), and below 0.45 as fake (red).
+All analyzers wait 4 seconds before scoring to allow signal buffers to fill.

 ---